tc39/proposal-async-await/README.md

 ### await* and parallelism

 In generators, both `yield` and `yield*` can be used.
 In async functions, only `await` is allowed.
-The direct analogoue of `yeild*` does not make sense in async functions because it would need to repeatedly await the inner operation, but does not know what value to pass into each await (for `yield*`, it just passes in undefined because iterators do not accept incoming values).
+The direct analogoue of `yield*` does not make sense in async functions because it would need to repeatedly await the inner operation, but does not know what value to pass into each await (for `yield*`, it just passes in undefined because iterators do not accept incoming values).

 It has been suggested that the syntax could be reused for different semantics - sugar for Promise.all.
 This would accept a value that is an array of Promises, and would (asynchronously) return an array of values returned by the promises.
 This is expected to be one of the most common Promise-related oprerations that would not yet have syntax sugar after the core of this proposal is available.